linode/docs/docs/guides/kubernetes/upgrading-lke-minor-versions/index.md

     popeye

 Popeye can either be installed using the package manager [Homebrew](https://brew.sh/), by using the binary from a tarball hosted on [Popeye's github](https://github.com/derailed/popeye/releases) or by installing [via source](https://github.com/derailed/popeye#installation).
-While any option is possible, this guide will only focus on the installation process using Brew on both [Ubuntu 20.04](http://localhost:1313/docs/guides/upgrading-lke-versions/#ubuntu-2004) and [Mac OSx](http://localhost:1313/docs/guides/upgrading-lke-versions/#mac-osx), and through the Linux binary tarballs.
+While any option is possible, this guide will only focus on the installation process using Brew on both **Ubuntu 20.04** and **Mac OSx**, and through Linux binary tarballs.
 That being said, the installation process should be largely the same across Operating Systems and Distros, and steps can be adjusted as needed.

 ## Installing Popeye Using Homebrew: